-- 1) Be either an Active or Resident member of USBF who is in good standing. - 2) Not be under suspension by USBF, ACBL or ABA. - 3) Not be excluded from playing in the specific USBF Championship by a committee of USBF, ACBL or ABA.
+- 1) Be either an Active or Resident member of USBF who is in good standing. - 2) Not be under suspension by USBF, ACBL or ABA. - 3) Not be under probation of 90 days or longer by USBF, ACBL or ABA. - 4) Not be excluded from playing in the specific USBF Championship by a committee of USBF, ACBL or ABA.